Wilderness Retreat

 Keep close to Nature’s heart… and break clear away, once in a whileJohn Muir

-On last year’s retreat we were pinned down by bad weather, our way barred by rivers in spate.
+On one year’s retreat we were pinned down by bad weather, our way barred by rivers in spate.
 We took refuge in a bothy, pitching our tents outside and sheltering in the basic hut for the worst of the weather before we could walk once again.
+On another year, the weather was so lovely and warm we were walking in shorts and t-shirts.
+What you can guarantee though, is that the views will be spectuacular!

 Event Details